open-telemetry/opentelemetry-collector-contrib/receiver/awsfirehosereceiver/README.md

 The access key to be checked on each request received.
 This can be set when creating or updating the delivery stream.
 See [documentation](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-http) for details.

+If a key is configured in the receiver, it is checked in all incoming requests.
+If no key is configured or it is the empty string, any incoming key is accepted, including no key.

 ## Record Types

 ### cwmetrics